 Weight of your Bug Out Bag

-Terrain you will be crossing
+The terrain you will be crossing

 A very fit person will obviously be able to cover more ground than an unfit person.
-Assess yourself realistically for this trait, there are no egos in survival.
+Assess yourself realistically for this trait; there are no egos in survival.
 If it has been a while since you went for a run, plan accordingly.
 The great part of making a Bug Out Plan is that it brings to light your weaknesses.
 This allows you to address them BEFORE they become a liability.
-If your plan would benefit from additional fitness, start off slow going for walks or runs and then build up to conditioning your body to hike with the additional weight of a pack.
+If your plan would benefit from additional fitness, start slow going for walks or runs and then build up to conditioning your body to hike with the additional weight of a pack.

-Makeup of your party
+The makeup of your party

-Additional Factors to Include in Your Bug Out Plan:
+Additional Factors to Include in Your Bug Out Plan

 - Plan on packing an extra waterproof or laminated map with your routes and destinations clearly marked.
 It is additionally helpful to mark landmarks along each route to aid navigation.

-- Also bring along a list of emergency numbers for friends, family, and government agencies.
+- Also, bring along a list of emergency numbers for friends, family, and government agencies.
 This will help you stay in touch and keep updated on the disaster situation as it evolves.

 - This may seem obvious but actually USE your Bug Out Bag to make your journey easier.
 This may mean using your hatchet to fashion a shelter or pry tool to open a door to access a shortcut.
 There is no point in planning, packing, and carrying awesome survival supplies if you are not going to use them.
-Have you ever gone camping with a friend who brings a car load of gadgets that they never even take out?
-Battery powered tent fan, anyone?
+Have you ever gone camping with a friend who brings a carload of gadgets that they never even take out?
+Battery-powered tent fan, anyone?
 Do Not Be That Guy.

 - Plan on looking for a place to spend the night 2-3 hours before sunset each night.
-You may not like the idea of trading that much travel time in but this will give you enough time to find a safe, dry place to camp, prepare food and water, and establish your shelter.
+You may not like the idea of trading that much travel time in, but this will give you enough time to find a safe, dry place to camp, prepare food and water, and establish your shelter.

-- Know that a 160 lb person will burn more than 400 calories in an hour while hiking and more than 500 if carrying a full backpack.
+- Know that a 160-pound person will burn more than 400 calories in an hour while hiking and more than 500 if carrying a full backpack.
 This is a level of exertion comparable to that of aerobics or running.
 Incorporate into your survival planning rest breaks and methods of keeping yourself hydrated and fueled up.

-- Once you have made a Bug Out Plan it is important to review it periodically to make sure it still fits your personal survival scenario.
+- Once you have made a bug out plan it is important to review it periodically to make sure it still fits your personal survival scenario.
 Learn how to do this and get our free Bug Out Kit Update Checklist here.

 - More information about general disaster preparedness planning can be found at Ready.gov (external link).

-Creating a Bug Out Plan is an important step on your overall survival planning.
+Creating a Bug Out Plan is an important step towards your overall survival planning.
 Utilizing these tips to build a simple, effective survival preparedness plan will ready you and your loved ones to survive when disaster strikes.
 Download our free Bug Out Plan Template and get started preparing your family to evacuate.
 Be sure to also use our Free Bug Out Bag Planning Tool to help you determine what to pack.

-If you thought this post was helpful, please Like, +1, or Share it using the social media buttons at the left of the page!
+If you thought this post was helpful, please Like, +1, or share it using the social media buttons at the left of the page!
 Have a great Bug Out Plan that you would like to share?
 Are there any factors that you think are essential to consider when making one?
-Please let us know in the Comments section below, thanks!
+Please let us know in the Comments section below.
+Thanks!